dimagi/commcare-hq/corehq/apps/accounting/README.md

 To add a new `Privilege`

 + Make sure there are no existing Privileges that you can reuse
-+ Add the new privilege in appropriate places in `privileges,py` according to software plans
++ Add the new privilege in appropriate places in `privileges.py` according to software plans
 + Run `python manage.py makemigrations --empty accounting` to create a migration
 + Rename the migration file to something more meaningful.
 (From Django 1.8+ you can supply a name to the makemigrations command: --name <migration_name>)
 + Add the following operation to the list of operations: